Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 > git reset #HEAD
 > git checkout .

-Make sure to run gitbash as administrator
+Make sure to run gitbash as administrator.
+Otherwise the symlinks/junctions for CEF directories will be missing after `grunt setup`.

 ## Linux